 The charming community of Peachland, situated on a stunning stretch of waterfront on Okanagan Lake, has big plans for its future.
 The community has been growing rapidly and is focussed on major infrastructure improvements and a revitalization strategy for its downtown.

-The project has completed two of four phases, bringing the community closer to having a new Downtown Redevelopment Implementation Strategy (DRIS) by the fall of 2024.
+The project has completed two of four phases, bringing the community closer to having a new Downtown Redevelopment Implementation Strategy (DRIS) in place for the new year.
 The DRIS will outline the vision, goals and objectives for downtown Peachland and the regulatory framework essential to guide growth and development.

 Joe Creron, Chief Administrative Officer for the District of Peachland says, “Although we continue to experience record development and building activity, most development has taken place outside of downtown and some key services have also relocated away from the area.
 Currently downtown is a mix of commercial and mainly single-family residential properties with under-utilized lots.”